FiMaTUM/python-course-2023/course-notes.md

 You can create a new virtual environment with `python -m venv .env`.
 The most important things to remember are:

 - Virtual environments make it so that you are detached from the library (i.e. set of installed packages) of your Python installation but use a clean library.
 - To use a virtual environment, you need to activate it.
-If you use the create command from above, you can use `.env/Scripts/activate` to activate your virtual environment.
+If you use the create command from above, you can use `.env/Scripts/activate` to activate your virtual environment (on Linux: `source .env/bin/activate`).
 Successive `pip install xxx` and also `python xxx` calls will then be made using your virtual environment.
 This also means that only the packages that are installed in your virtual environment are available.
 - If you no longer want to use the virtual environment, you can use `deactivate`.
 You can also close and reopen the terminal.
 - If you install or remove packages, you only install and remove them in your virtual environment.
 These packages are not available to your global Python.